faizan-m/faizan-m.github.io/activities.md

 ## Fencing

 I started fencing sophomore year of college without any prior experience.
-Fencing is fascinating to me for its fast-paced strategy and reliance on quick reflexes.
+Fencing is fascinating to me for its fast-paced strategy and quick decision making.
 Though I am still very much a new-comer to this sport, I have had the opportunity to participate in some tournaments on behalf of the Foil Squad at Tufts Fencing Club.

 {% include image-caption.html imageurl="/assets/images/fencing/1.jpg" title="fencing" caption="" %}